Needlepoint News - October 2003 - Samantha Taylor

 Take treats to someone you know - who is in need.

-Guaranteed that you will feel better !! -- Now Just Do Not Be Down.
+Guaranteed that you will feel wonderful !! -- Now Just Do Not Be Down.

 Back to top of newsletter